EE263: Matrix Methods: Singular Value Decomposition

 • Programming requirements.
 The homework will use the Julia language.
 This is required for this class.
 Other languages (Python, Matlab, R, Excel, etc) will not be supported or graded.
 You must turn in your code with your homework.

 • Past homework questions.
 Here is a file containing many past homework questions.
 Note that many of them require Matlab, and use old data files which are not available.
-However we are posting them here to give you a flavor of the material covered, and the types of homework and exam questions to expect.
+However we are posting them here to give you a flavor of the material covered, and the types of homework questions to expect.

 • Data files.
 Data files are supplied in JSON format.
 See below for instructions on how to load these files into Julia.